jdg71nl/rpi-update/README.md

 Pi-hole and similar DNS based may stop this tool from working.
 Make sure github.com domains are not blocked. (e.g. codeload.github.com)

+## Rollback

+Use this command to rollback to the latest stable kernel:

+'''
+sudo apt-get install --reinstall raspberrypi-bootloader raspberrypi-kernel
+'''